-At the department of Chemistry and Biochemistry three different study programs are offered - Biochemistry and Molecular Biology, Chemistry and Molecular Sciences as well as Pharmaceutical Sciences.
+At the Department of Chemistry, Biochemistry and Pharmaceutical Sciences three different study programs are offered - Biochemistry and Molecular Biology, Chemistry and Molecular Sciences as well as Pharmaceutical Sciences.

 Chemistry and Biochemistry deal with the molecular fundamentals of our world and environment.
 Nowadays – and taking into account many other disciplines like Physics, Medicine, Environmental Science - most of the latest discoveries and developments happen at the chemical molecular level.
 An education in Chemistry or Biochemistry at tertiary level leads to a variety of possible careers in the public and private sector and, in Switzerland especially in Pharmaceuticals, Environment and Analytics.
 The DCBP conducts internationally recognized research in nanotechnology, chemical biology and biochemistry.